-Drug tests are commonly used in workplaces, sports teams, and other areas to determine if an individual has been using illegal or prohibited drugs.
+Drug tests are commonly used in workplaces, sports teams, and other areas to determine if an individual has been using prohibited or illegal drugs and is a prevention technique used to promote a drug-free workplace.
+Employers can test employees for alcohol and other drug use as part of an annual physical examination.
 A positive drug test could prevent you from getting a job or result in the loss of employment.
 It may result in getting kicked off a sports team or suspension.
 These and other serious ramifications can dramatically impact your life.
 With so much riding on the results of your next drug test, you understandably want to be fully prepared.

 Table of Contents